Supply-Chain-Data-Hub/full-stack-hiring-takehome/README.md

 We can run this application in mulitple ways with & without using docker.
 Below are the instructions for 2 ways:

-## Pull my docker image and run using Docker
+## Pull my docker image and run using Docker (Optimal Step to make the app up & running to check in browser)

-- Download Docker if it is not installed in your system and install it
+- Download Docker (i.e Docker Desktop) if it is not installed in your system and install it.
+  - Ensure Docker & Docker Desktop installed in your system.
-- Start/Open the Docker
+- Start/Open the Docker (i.e Docker Desktop)
 - Create a docker-compose.yaml file
 - copy & paste the below yaml configuration